adjective

 …Like the time I narrowly escaped a lightning storm on Rollins Pass, or when I went up Kingston Peak and discovered wind that picked my bike up off of the ground while I was trying to hike-a-bike.
 They’re those times when you realize that there are places where, as much as they’ll never admit to it, humans won’t permanently impose themselves into because Mother Nature is still in complete control.

 I’ll go back up there at some point, but for now, my adventures stay close to home so I can take care of little Indy.
 He’s turning 16 just before I turn 35.
 He’s still truckin’ along, albeit he’s equally as blind as he is incontinent, and he’s all the way deaf.
 He seems content to stay in his pen in the yard when the weather is nice, but I never leave him for too long.
-He’s at close to half of my Instagram feed if you want to see his cute old man-ness.
+He’s at close to half of

 The other half is fun and interesting things from the bike shop.
 Since we just had a spring snow storm, this weekend was renovation time.
 I got a new and improved work space.